Alvor1991/PP1-Las-Tacos/README.md

 ## Credits

-- Inspiration from nav toggle bar was taken from the Love Running Project.

-- Inspiration for the responsive food and cocktail menu on all screen sizes was taken from the Love Running Project.

 ### Content

 - All content was written by the developer.

+- Inspiration for the nav toggle bar was taken from the Love Running Project.

+- Inspiration for the responsive food and cocktail menu on all screen sizes was taken from the Love Running Project.

 ### Media